lthimx/pnpbox1/README.md

 ## Visual overview
-This is a visual overview of what the prototype does... for the moment, because it will does more "usecool" things like soldering and laser engraving or cutting.
+This is a visual overview of what the prototype does... for the moment.
+In the future features like cutting, soldering and laser engraving will be added.

 ![pnpbox1](images/visual_overview.gif)